stacks-network/rendezvous/docs/chapter_7.md

 ### Why the First Test Fails

-The `borrow` call will often fail because:

-- No deposits exist yet.
-- The generated `amount` is `u0`.
-- The generated amount exceeds the allowed borrow limit.

-To fix this, we need to **simulate deposits** and add **discard logic**.

-### Handle Preconditions

-Most probably the test failed because the borrow call failed.
-This means the test was not in a suitable state for execution.
-For this, Rendezvous allows discarding test cases when the situation, generated arguments, caller, height, etc. are not suitable for checking the desired behavior.
-In our case, borrow will fail because one of the following reasons:
+The test likely failed because the `borrow` call failed—the contract wasn't in a suitable state.
+Rendezvous allows you to discard test cases when preconditions aren't met (wrong state, invalid arguments, caller, height, etc.).
+In our case, `borrow` will fail for one of these reasons:

 - no deposits were made
 - the generated amount argument is non-positive (u0)
 - the generated amount argument is more than the allowed borrow value

+To fix this, we need to **simulate deposits** and add **discard logic**.

 Let's address them one by one.

+### Handle Preconditions

 **First, we need deposits.** We can create a helper function that Rendezvous will pick up during property-based testing runs.
 This helper will allow deposits to be created so other tests can check properties that require deposits: